 Did You Know Your Orthodontist Can Treat Your Sleep Apnea?

-At Bucktown Wicker Park Dental in Chicago, Illinois, patients are getting straight teeth and better sleep thanks to Melissa Daza, DDS, Michelle Schwartz, DDS, and their expert dental team.
+At Bucktown Wicker Park Dental in Chicago, Illinois, patients are getting straight teeth and better sleep thanks to Dr. Evan Shin, and his expert dental team.
 While they treat all dental issues, they treat sleep apnea as well.

 If you have sleep apnea, you may not know it, but your partner will.
 They may tell you that you snore loudly or make weird snorting sounds.
 But even if no one is near you to hear it, there may be signs you just aren’t recognizing.
 Do you wake up after a full night’s sleep feeling exhausted?
 Or are you irritable during the day and find it hard to concentrate or focus at work?
 If so, you may have sleep apnea.
 If this sounds like you, it’s time to get in touch with Bucktown Wicker Park Dental.